PeppeL-G/course-material/src/courses/android-development/laboratory-work.md

 * You understand how all code in your application works

 ## Present your work
 Present your work to a teacher at one of the lab sessions.
 You should be able to explain how all code in your application works, and the teacher will ask you some questions about it to verify this.
-If the teacher is satisfied with your presentation he will approve you on the Canvas assignment [The Lab](https://ju.instructure.com/courses/4825/assignments/25231).
+If the teacher is satisfied with your presentation he will approve you on the Canvas assignment [The Lab](https://ju.instructure.com/courses/4825/assignments/25231) **after** you have uploaded your Android Studio project there.

 ## Optional exercises
 These exercises are not part of the laboratory work.
 Feel free to complete them to practice on using various techniques/concepts used in Android applications before you apply them in your project work.
 If you get stuck you can always ask the teacher at a lab session for help.
 When you're done, feel free to discuss your solution with a teacher at a lab session to get some feedback on your work.